icmx/just-monorepo/README.md

 # 🛠️ Just Monorepo

+> Outdated
+>
+> This project uses outdated technologies and is not recommended for use in modern development.

 Minimal monorepo boilerplate featuring NPM Workspaces along with webpack and TypeScript.

   - See [specs](./docs/specs.md) for project sample business processes